 The information in the sheet is based on estimation of whether or not the device is capable of performing a single software transcode of the given quality (using the example average file for that quality).

 Note: Hardware-accelerated transcoding is a premium feature and requires an active Plex Pass subscription for the Plex Media Server account.

 Hardware-accelerated transcoding (often referred to as “hardware transcoding” or “hardware-accelerated streaming”) makes use of dedicated hardware capabilities of a supported CPU or GPU to perform the necessary transcoding/conversion, rather than using the regular CPU processing.
-These dedicated resources are optimized for just this sort of action and can be both fast and energy-efficient, though they do sometimes sacrifice some visual quality in some cases.
+These dedicated resources are optimized for just this sort of action and can be both fast and energy-efficient, though they do sometimes sacrifice some minor visual quality in some cases.